 We include products we think are useful for our readers.
 If you buy through links on this page, we may earn a small commission.
 Here’s our process.

-Discount Contacts, or DiscountContacts.com, is an online retailer known for having a wide selection of brands.
+Discount Contacts, or DiscountContacts.com, is an online retailer with a wide selection of brands.
 They claim to be easier on the wallet than their competitors in the online contact lens space.

 Find out more about their offerings and the pros and cons of ordering your lenses from them.

-This online retailer offers over 40 brands of contact lenses, as well as a large range of solutions, cases, vitamins, supplements, and dry eye treatments.
+This online retailer offers over 40 brands of contact lenses and a large range of solutions, cases, vitamins, supplements, and dry eye treatments.

-The company claims to have lower prices, and more transparent pricing overall, in comparison to other sites.
+The company claims to have lower prices and more transparent overall pricing compared with other sites.

 Discount Contacts pros and cons

-Customers with a valid prescription of any strength can browse a wide array of brands and contact lens types, including Acuvue, Bausch & Lomb, and CooperVision.
+Customers with a valid prescription of any strength can browse a variety of brands and contact lens types, including Acuvue, Bausch & Lomb, and CooperVision.

 In addition to the usual selection of disposable lenses, including dailies, weeklies, and monthlies, Discount Contacts offers specialty lenses, such as: